kaisersoju/ksoju/README.md

 - 👀 I’m interested in coding in Scratch and assembly but I have learned neither languages.
 I've tinkered with python and c/c++ but not much.
 - 🌱 I’m currently learning dma (memory hacking), various arduino projects, a bit of reverse engineering, protocols, windows internals and uefi.
 - 💞️ I’m looking to collaborate on reversing usb protocol (practicing on hid descriptors at the moment) and possibly wireless stuff.
-- 📫 How to reach me ??? not really on social media ...
+- 📫 How to reach me ??? not on social media except discord ...

 <!---
 ksoju/ksoju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.